lg/lg.io/_posts/2016-10-10-cloudy-gamer-playing-overwatch-on-azures-new-monster-gpu-instances.md

 	![](/assets/azure-overwatch/machine-create-summary.png)

 1. Install [Microsoft Remote Desktop](https://itunes.apple.com/us/app/microsoft-remote-desktop/id715768417?mt=12) on your Mac if you haven't already.
 Set up the machine with the username/password you specified when creating the instance and the IP address listed on Azure.
 Additionally:
-	- Select "Connect to admin session" on the machine's properties
+	- Select 'Connect to admin session' on the machine's properties
 	![](/assets/azure-overwatch/rdp-screen-1.png)
-	- Unselect "Start session in full screen"
+	- Unselect 'Start session in full screen'
 	- Select a resolution of 1024x768
-	- Select "Don't play sound" (it's unnecessary)
+	- For 'Sound' select 'Don't play sound' (it's unnecessary)
 	![](/assets/azure-overwatch/rdp-screen-2.png)

 1. Once connected, you'll need to create a new user account that isn't the account you specified earlier.
 This is necessary for some driver changes and auto-login steps you'll be doing later.